daysay24/E.M.M.A-Enhanced-Multispecies-IsomiR-Analyzer-Tool/README.md

 The outputs:

 - Additional information added to existing output files of isomiR-SEA software, including: annotation, number of nt difference at each end, number of snps.
-Besides, we identified some inconsistencies in the way isomiR-SEA categorise isomiR type so we refine their categorisation.
+We provide a simiplied annoation, catergorisation and visualisation of isomiRs.

 - A set of visualisations that provide insights into the isomiR data: